U.S. Capitol rioter who breached Senate gets 8 months for felony

 Under the June plea deal, Hodgkins agreed to plead guilty to the one count and pay $2,000 in restitution to the Treasury Department.
 In exchange, prosecutors agreed to drop less serious charges, including entering a restricted building and disorderly conduct.
 They also said they would ask for a reduced sentence for acceptance of responsibility and for saving the government from a costly trial.

-In earlier filings, Leduc described his client as an otherwise law-abiding American who, despite living in a poorer part of his hometown of Tampa, regularly volunteered at a food bank.
+In earlier filings, Leduc described his client as an otherwise law-abiding American who, despite living in a poorer part of Tampa, regularly volunteered at a food bank.
 He noted that Hodgkins is an Eagle Scout.

 His actions on Jan.
 6 "is the story of a man who for just one hour on one day lost his bearings ... who made a fateful decision to follow the crowd," the attorney said.